 The government statement goes on to explain that the intention is two-fold.
 First, they intend to establish a licensing system for international betting sites wishing to serve the Swedish market.
 Licenses will be required for anyone wishing to offer real money gambling in Sweden.

-If all goes according to plan, the government would like to begin accepting licensing applications in July of 2018.
-The new regulations would take effect in January of 2019.
+If all goes according to plan, the government would like to begin accepting licensing applications in July 2018.
+The new regulations would take effect in January 2019.
 Mr. Shekarabi also said this regarding the stricter penalties:

 “Gambling activities must be conducted in a sound and safe way, subject to public supervision.
 This means gambling services must have a high level of consumer protection and safety, and that gambling services are not used to support criminal activities.
 Match fixing has no place in Swedish sport and must be stopped.”